davidmandia/Clinical-Genomics-Variant/README.md

 # SAM File Short Indel Identifier

+## Important:
+I will update the README shortly, but I have changed the script and the arguments.
+In the meanwhile, you can check the requirement fold.
+The programm.sh file will run all scripts for all file including all necessary packages, input files download, and all the scripts for all input files

+## Important

 This Python script processes a SAM file to identify short indels (insertions and deletions) in the alignment data.
 The script identifies indels with lengths less than 3 and outputs the results to a text file, including the position of each indel.